-Thanks to 21st Century technology, even the furthest flung friends and family can join together on Thanksgiving festivities.
+Thanks to 21st century technology, even the farthest flung friends and family can join together on Thanksgiving festivities.
 Plan a convenient time for everyone to get together on Zoom and record the gathering to commemorate the occasion.
-This could be your #1 new 21st Century Thanksgiving family tradition.
+This could be your number one new 21st century Thanksgiving family tradition.

 11. Remember Lost Loved Ones

 13. Make a Wish

 It can be fun for everyone to make a wish for the coming year out loud and then write it down in a Thanksgiving wish book.
 Wishes spoken aloud can inspire everyone at the table, and writing it down is a powerful affirmation of intentions.
 Bring the wish book out at the following year's Thanksgiving gathering to see whose wishes came true, and to add new ones.

 15. Keep Someone Company

-If you're alone, with no invites, perhaps a senior's residence would like visitors for their guests who are also alone on Thanksgiving.
-Spending time with someone else who would otherwise be alone is an excellent way to be thankful for what you have and realize that your situation could be worse.
+If you're alone, with no invites, perhaps a seniors' residence would like visitors for their guests who are also alone on Thanksgiving.
+Spending time with someone else who would otherwise be alone is an excellent way to be thankful for what you have, and you may both make a new friend as well.

 16. Celebrate Everyone's Birthdays